Khaan25/url-shortner-time-based/README.md

 3. Set up Unkey:
    - Register at [unkey.com](https://unkey.com)
    - Create a new API.
-   - Add the API key to the `.env` file.
+   - Add the API key and API ID to the `.env` file.

 4. Set up Upstash:
    - Register at [upstash.com](https://upstash.com)